Saksham1800t/Speech-Recognition/readme.md

 I am try to add new commands in this system.

 # forking
-PLease see this project and help me to improve this web application
+PLease see this project and help me to improve this web application.